paradoxicalsphere/WorkplaceDAO/docs/UseCases.md

 - [Designing a User Interface](#ui)
 - [Helping Incentivize a Staking Community](#staking)

-The *Main Success Scenario* is the intended case.
+In the use cases, the *Main Success Scenario* is the intended case.
 The *Extensions* section describes what may occur differently during the scenario.
 The numbers in the *Extensions* refer to the step numbers in the *Main Success Scenario* at which each different situation is detected.<sup><a href="#AlistairCockburn">1</a></sup>

 ### Accessing Global Human Capital<a name="humancapital"></a>